Asian Preparedness Partnership

 Cambodia, Myanmar, Nepal, Pakistan, Philippines, and Sri Lanka

-The goal of Asian Preparedness Partnership is to improve the preparedness and emergency response to disasters by strengthening the interface between the government, local humanitarian organizations and the private sector and enhancing capacities through partnerships, information exchange and knowledge resources, trainings, and networking opportunities.
+The goal of APP is to improve the preparedness and emergency response to disasters by strengthening the interface between the government, local humanitarian organizations and the private sector and enhancing capacities through partnerships, information exchange and knowledge resources, trainings, and networking opportunities.

 To improve humanitarian leadership and coordination through systematic and local institutional strengthening